 Free Initial Consultations for the Fear of Water

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Water prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Aquaphobia problems prior to commencing any psychotherapy programmes.